Station Breaks: 15 New Songs From NPR Music Stations

 As his name implies, Velvet Negroni is smooth with a late-night vibe, stitching together healthy servings of soul, synths and lots of thick beats.
 "KURT KOBAIN" is not what you're expecting. —Alisa Ali, WFUV, New York, New York

-Stream this month's Station Breaks picks on NPR Slingshot's Spotify and NPR Slingshot's Apple Music playlist.
+Stream this month's Station Breaks picks on NPR Slingshot's Spotify.